 Financial Questions for Married Couples — What You’ll Go Over

 During your annual State of Your Union date night, you’re going to get a great snapshot of how the overall household finances are going.
+Which is super helpful in the personal financial planning process.

 - Your Credit Score: Do you have a credit card that tells you your credit score for free?
 Ours does.
 If not, you can use a free service like Credit Sesame to get your credit score (Credit Sesame uses the VantageScore instead of FICO, and it will still give you a good snapshot of where each of your credit health is at).